 Special discount on ferry tickets

-Join us on Saturday, June 5, 2021, to kick off the 71st Mackinac Island Lilac Festival with a great morning race.
-Over 1,100 participants joined us in 2019 to enjoy the early season beauty on the Island.
+Join us on Saturday, June 4, 2022, to kick off the 74th Mackinac Island Lilac Festival with a great morning race to enjoy the early season beauty on the Island.
 The course will provide you with the tree-covered paved roads through the center of the Island, and tremendous lake views with the Mackinac Bridge on the horizon.
-This is certainly a race you don’t want to miss!
+This is certainly a race you don’t want to miss!.

 Everyone is eligible to compete in the tournament.
 The more the merrier.